marar83

 Welfare technology for elder care

-My research explores questions of work, technology and the right to care in a changing welfare state.
-My PhD thesis focuses on the development and implementation of welfare technology for elder care.
-I am interested in how welfare technology becomes connected to concerns about elder care provision and particular ideals of care in sociotechnical imaginaries.
-I have studied the development and implementation of welfare technology in two contexts: using qualitative, semi-structured interviews with municipal decision-makers and through an ethnographic study of the development of a conversation partner robot in robotics research.
+As a PhD student at the Department of Thematic Studies (Tema Genus) I studied the development and implementation of welfare technology for elder care.
+My dissertation focuses on how welfare technology becomes connected to concerns about elder care provision and particular ideals of care in sociotechnical imaginaries.
+In the dissertation I study the development and implementation of welfare technology in two contexts: using qualitative, semi-structured interviews with municipal decision-makers and through an ethnographic study of the development of a conversation partner robot in robotics research.
 I ask which imaginaries inform the decision-making around welfare technology, how they are materialized, and what it says about the relationship between imaginaries and the organizations and technologies they involve.
 In addition, I ask how ideals and practices of care and care work are renegotiated through the development and implementation of welfare technology.

 Publications